xantharl/BattlemageTheEndless/Docs/Docs/BP_Skeleton_Bow Setup.md

+**Note**: *The BT behavior is currently running every tick, Tick Interval doesn't seem to work.
+I'm filing this away under "I'll worry about it when it's a problem"*

 The setup to get this guy to actually aim at things is pretty complicated.

 First of all, there's a few Blackboard Keys that come into play here: